″I broke down and cried″. Kobe Bryant’s Widow Fears Crash Photos Will Spread

 Kobe Bryant’s widow Vanessa Bryant told a court on Friday that she was devastated when she learned that first responders took graphic photographs of her husband and daughter killed in the wreckage of the helicopter crash that killed them.

-Crying in court, Vanessa Bryant, tearful, said she lives in fear of the photographs that appear on the internet and “spread constantly”.
+Crying in court, Vanessa Bryant, said she lives in fear of the photographs that appear on the internet and “constantly spread”.
 “Once it spreads, you can’t recover,” she said.

 American basketball legend Kobe Bryant and teenage daughter Gianna were among nine people who died when their helicopter crashed into a hillside near Los Angeles in 2020.
 The widow is suing Los Angeles County for damages. specified millions of dollars, in a case that merged with that of Chris Chester, whose wife and daughter also died in the accident.
 The lawsuits allege negligence and invasion of privacy.